 A Repo deal is one where eligible parties enter into a agreement with another to borrow money against at a prearranged rate against the collateral of qualified security for a specified period of time.
 The legal title of the security does change.
 The motive of the deal is to fund a position.
 Though the mechanics fundamentally remain the same and the contract almost remains the same in case of a reverse Repo deal the underlying motive of the deal is to meet the security / instrument specific needs or to lend the money.
 Indian Repo Market is governed by Reserve Bank of India.
 At present Repo is permitted between permitted 64 players against Central & State Government Securities (including T-Bills) only at Mumbai.

-The Zero Coupon Yield Curve (also called the Spot Curve) is a association between maturity and interest rates.
-It differs from a normal yield curve by the fact that it is not the YTM of coupon bearing securities, which gets plotted.
-Represented against time are the yields on zero coupon instruments across maturities.
-The benefit of having zero coupon yields (or spot yields) is that the deficiency of the YTM approach (See Yield to Maturity) is removed.
+The Zero Coupon Yield Curve (also called the Spot Curve) is an association between maturity and interest rates.
+It differs from a normal yield curve by the fact that it is not the YTM of coupon-bearing securities, which gets plotted.
+Represented against time are the yields on zero-coupon instruments across maturities.
+The benefit of having zero-coupon yields (or spot yields) is that the deficiency of the YTM approach (See Yield to Maturity) is removed.
 However zero coupon bonds are generally not available across the entire spectrum of time and hence statistical opinion processes are used.
-The zero coupon yield curve is useful in valuation of even coupon bearing securities and can be extended to other risk classes as well after adjusting for the spreads.
+The zero coupon yield curve is useful in the valuation of even coupon-bearing securities and can be extended to other risk classes as well after adjusting for the spreads.
 It is also an important input for robust measures of Value at Risk (VaR).

 In some cases, a fund will close to new investors and distribute its assets to investors, in accordance with the distribution terms in its prospectus.
 A fund might do this to provide equitable treatment to all investors in the face of significant redemption pressure that might lead to a forced sale of the fund's assets.